//note that the style tag did not exist in original method - JTL modified trying to vertically align the slides

 - Paul V. Kollman, Associate Professor of Theology and Executive Director Center for Social Concerns (CSC), University of Notre Dame

-- Bonnie Sue Lewis, Associate Professor of Mission and Native American Christianity, University of Dubuque Theological Seminary
+- Bonnie Sue Lewis, Professor of Mission and World Christianity, University of Dubuque Theological Seminary

 - Michael A. Rynkiewich, Professor of Anthropology (retired), Asbury Theological Seminary